Microsoft 365 OneDrive and SharePoint Integration

 -

-The External Links field name in Archer and the value of the ExternalLinksFieldNameproperty of the object(s) within the arrExternalLinksFields array in the External Links custom object should match.
+The External Links field name in Archer and the value of the ExternalLinksFieldNameproperty of the object(s) within the arrExternalLinksFields array in the External Links custom object must match.

 -